fdve/bcs_compiler_implementation/README.md

 2. Bison
 3. C++
 4. Make.
 5. we use gcc also right?
-For compiling the tests?
+For compiling the tests? can we still switch this to AS or nah?

 The compiler has been tested with the program versions stated above.
 Newer versions should most likely also work, older versions may not.